People of the Congo Rainforest - the "Pygmies"By Rhett A. Butler

 Note: for this section, references to "African forest peoples" generally refers to the traditional practices and way of life for a subset forest-dependent people who live in tropical forests, rather than farming communities (typically Bantu or Sudanic in ethnicity) that live in villages in forests.
 It's important to recognize that the context has been changing rapidly over the past 20 years due to a variety of factors.

 Today the African rainforest is home to some of the most celebrated traditional tribal peoples, the so-called "Pygmies" of the Ituri forest in northern Congo.
 The tallest of these people, known as the Mbuti, rarely exceed five feet (1.5 m).
-Besides the Mbuti, there are three other major rainforest peoples of Africa: the Aka (Central African Republic and northern Congo), the Baka (southern Cameroon), and the Twa (central Congo/Zaire river basin).
-Together these groups account for some 130,000 to 170,000 forest dwellers distributed over a large area of forest.
-The result is low population density.
+Besides the Mbuti, there are three other major rainforest peoples of Africa: the Aka (Central African Republic and northern Congo), the Baka or BaAka (southern Cameroon), and the Twa (central Congo river basin).
+Together, as of 2000, these groups accounted for some 130,000 to 170,000 forest dwellers distributed over a large area of forest, resulting in a low population density.

 Congo rainforest section contents: